 One thing – be warned these babies are heavy buggers!
 Great news once in place but means it’s probably a two person job to initially unroll.

-Can I find cheap flooring options in the UK and the USA?
+Can I find cheap flooring options in the UK?

 You sure can, I know as I bought cheap rubber tiles and use these in my garage here in the UK!
 If you’re not in a rush, one of the greatest sources of cheap gym flooring is online on the likes of ebay.